דלג לתוכן הראשי

 Milk Thistle / Silymarin 🟡

 The most researched herb for the liver.
 The active component, silymarin, is an antioxidant that may stabilize liver cell membranes and support their regeneration.
 The evidence is mixed: there are positive signals in fatty liver and certain liver diseases, but not every study shows benefit, hence 🟡 and not 🟢.
-It doesn't "clean" the liver, but supports it.
+It doesn't "cleanse" the liver, but supports it.
 Common dosage: 140 mg silymarin, 2-3 times daily.
 Purchase milk thistle on iHerb.

 NAC (N-Acetyl Cysteine) 🟡